MaToSens/Persistable/README.md

 # 📦 Swift Persistable Macro
 A Swift Macro that simplifies the creation of persistent data models with Realm.
 ## Overview 🔍
 The `@Persistable` macro automates the creation of Realm database objects from your Swift models.
 By simply applying the `@Persistable` attribute to your struct, the macro will generate:

-1. A corresponding `DAO` (Data Access Object) class that conforms to Realm's `Object` protocol
-2. An extension to your struct that conforms to the `Persistable` protocol
-3. Appropriate initializers and property mappings between your model and its DAO

-# 📦 Swift Persistable Macro
-A Swift Macro that simplifies the creation of persistent data models with Realm.
-## Overview 🔍
-The `@Persistable` macro automates the creation of Realm database objects from your Swift models.
-By simply applying the `@Persistable` attribute to your struct, the macro will generate: